 It’s challenging to do this sometimes, particularly if we’re in a hurry to meet a deadline or complete a task.
 It’s much easier to “talk at” someone about your expectations instead of speaking with them.

 When they collaborate and communicate with their teams mutually, many managers are surprised at how much more effective and efficient their teams become!

-Collaboration is a great driving force that results in increased productivity and better problem solving.
-If you decided to start a collaborative culture in your company, read this article for a workplace collaboration 101!
+Collaboration is a great driving force that results in increased productivity and better problem-solving.
+If you decided to start a collaborative culture in your company, read this article for workplace collaboration 101!

 Leading by example is an essential part of practicing excellent management skills.
 If you don’t show your people that you’re honest and trustworthy, and operate with authentic integrity, can you expect those qualities from them?
 Like communication, gaining someone’s trust and cultivating honesty within your organization is a two-way street.

 Sometimes life throws us all curveballs.
 How you handle these is what makes the difference between a mediocre manager and a great manager.
 Change is inevitable.
 Your ability to adapt leads the way for everyone else to follow suit!

 Along with adaptability goes problem-solving.
 Some call it “common sense,” some say “street smarts.”
 Whatever you want to call it, the ability to think fast on your feet is an excellent characteristic to have, whether it’s in the workplace or anywhere else.

 Allowing your employees to take the reigns and assume some leadership on projects shows you’ve got excellent managerial skills.

 Let your team develop in a way that shows you have confidence in them, and empower them to take on tasks independently and see them through to completion.